Examples

 Safety first

-Lastly, this filter only explicitly hides what you tell it to hide.
+This filter only explicitly hides what you tell it to hide.
 There's no 'hide all remaining' rule.
 Worst case scenario, the drop will still be shown the default way (without a highlight).

 How To Use This Website

-Creating a new filter
+Creating your first filter

 -